artemsheludko/zolan/_posts/2018-07-19-why-a-brand-is-often-important.markdown

 Eeeee!
 Now say "nuclear wessels"!
 Why did you bring us here?
 Yeah, and if you were the pope they'd be all, "Straighten your pope hat."
 And "Put on your good vestments."
 That's the ONLY thing about being a slave.

 ### Wins

+The biggest challenge for GRC has always been finding the simple solution/output